husarnet/proxy-gui/README.md

 ## Usage

-### Adding a new revers proxy rule
+### Adding a new reverse proxy rule

-Let's assume you have Raspberry Pi with `my-rpi` Husarnet hostname (with the same Husarnet network as this Nginx Proxy Manager instance) running wordpress on port `80`.
+Let's assume you have Raspberry Pi with `my-rpi` Husarnet hostname (with the same Husarnet network as this Nginx Proxy Manager instance) running Wordpress on port `80`.

 1. Go to `http://<your-vps-ip>:81` in your web browser and login with default username (`admin@example.com`) and password (`changeme`)